GrieferAtWork/KOSmk4/readme.md

 With these substitutions in place, libraries and the kernel can still be built, however will result in below-optimal code being generated, simple due to the rediculous amount of redundancies.

-For more information about the header substitution system, and how it makes it possible to use KOS's headers for toolchains other than KOS itself (requiring only minor, to no modifications at all), take a look at the second on `Automatic System Headers`
+For more information about the header substitution system, and how it makes it possible to use KOS's headers for toolchains other than KOS itself (requiring only minor, to no modifications at all), take a look at the second on [Automatic System Headers](#headers)

-<a name="build-env"></a>
-## Recommended Build Environment

-I neither have the time nor will too make sure that any kind of build environment works.

-So with that in mind, I can only recommend you'd use the same one I'm using:

-- Windows
-- Visual Studio 2017 (Community Edition)
-- Cygwin
-- QEMU

 <a name="bochs"></a>
 ## Building & using Bochs to run KOS

-First, you must patch the Bochs source to fix a bug that normally breaks the unmaintained `load32bitOShack` feature which KOS makes use of to quickly have itself be loaded into memory, forgoing the need of the usual ISO+bootloader combination required to load a custom kernel into Bochs.
+First, you must patch the Bochs source to fix a bug that normally breaks the unmaintained `load32bitOShack()` feature which KOS makes use of to quickly have itself be loaded into memory, forgoing the need of the usual ISO+bootloader combination required to load a custom kernel into Bochs.

 To use bochs, download and extract version 2.6.9 to `$PROJPATH/binutils/src/bochs-2.6.9`